 2> flush the HARQ buffer of the associated Sidelink process.

-The transmission of the MAC PDU is prioritized over uplink transmissions of the MAC entity or the other MAC entity if the following conditions are met:
+The transmission of the MAC PDU is prioritized over uplink transmission(s) of the MAC entity or the other MAC entity if the following conditions are met:

-1> if the MAC entity is not able to perform this sidelink transmission simultaneously with all uplink transmissions at the time of the transmission, and
+1> if the MAC entity is not able to perform this sidelink transmission simultaneously with all uplink transmission(s) at the time of the transmission, and

+if none of uplink transmission(s) is prioritized by upper layer according to TS 23.287 [19], and

+if none of the NR uplink MAC PDU(s) includes any MAC CE prioritized as described in clause 5.4.3.1.3; and

+if the value of the highest priority of the logical channel(s) of all the NR uplink transmission(s) is not lower than ul-PrioritizationThres if ul-PrioritizationThres is configured; and

-if uplink transmission is neither prioritized as specified in clause 5.4.2.2 nor prioritized by upper layer according to TS 23.287 [19]; and1> if sl-PrioritizationThres is configured and if the value of the highest priority of logical channel(s) or a MAC CE in the MAC PDU is lower than sl-PrioritizationThres.
+1> if sl-PrioritizationThres is configured and if the value of the highest priority of logical channel(s) or a MAC CE in the MAC PDU is lower than sl-PrioritizationThres.

 NOTE 2: If the MAC entity is not able to perform this sidelink transmission simultaneously with all uplink transmissions as specified in clause 5.4.2.2 of TS 36.321 [22] at the time of the transmission, and prioritization-related information is not available prior to the time of this sidelink transmission due to processing time restriction, it is up to UE implementation whether this sidelink transmission is performed.